 Young Scholars

-Nazareth University aims to close the college completion gap by providing high-achieving, first-generation students with financial need access to an unparalleled private education.
+Nazareth University aims to close the college completion gap by providing high-achieving students with financial need access to an unparalleled private education.

 Young Scholars is a comprehensive, guided learning and growth experience that promotes academic excellence, collaboration, and leadership and helps students establish and pursue a career path.